ssokolow/stuffit-test-files/README.md

 ![](photos/65mac.jpg)

-I got this as part of the same lot as 4.5 for Macintosh and also haven't had a chance to try it yet, since I don't want to try downgrading the copy on my Power Mac G4 without first installing my IDE-to-SD Card adapter so I can swap "hard drives" to _ensure_ that I'm not running the StuffIt Deluxe 6.5 GUI on top of the StuffIt Deluxe 7.0 engine when trying to make test files.
+I got this as part of the same lot as 4.5 for Macintosh.

 In the absence of terms making any mention of transferring the license, this passage of the license should mean that it's legal to buy and sell licenses for